Last updated on March 19th, 2018

 Study Finds New Health Benefits for People Who Choose to Vape E-Cigarettes

 In December of 2014 a scientific report on nicotine was presented by Penn State’s College of Medicine.
-The report concluded something that manye-cigarette vapers already know; that ecigs are not as addicting to the user as tobacco cigarettes.
+The report concluded something that many already know; that ecigs are not as addictive to the user as tobacco cigarettes.

 As a seasoned vaper and former smoker, I was enthusiastic about the findings.
 Not only because another scientific test presents a case for e-cigarettes and Tobacco Harm Reduction, but because I've experienced the same results.

 I know it’s far easier for me to go without my e-cig than it was when I needed a tobacco smoke and I was in a meeting or on a long airplane flight.

 Forget the Political Posturing About ECigs Corrupting Our Children

 So many anti-ecig political groups and health organizations have invested considerable sums of money trying to convince the public that e-cigarettes are a threat to young people who will try them, get hooked on the nicotine, (which is an addictive substance) and then become smokers.

 I, along with other supporters of e-cigarettes see no logic to that scenario, but for those who do, the Penn State Report certainly puts in a strong case for THR and dare I say, a better health outlook for smokers.

 The Penn State questionnaire showed more than 3,500 current users of e-cigs (who were ex-cigarette smokers) had a lower e-cig dependence score than their tobacco cigarette dependence score.

 According to Jonathan Foulds, professor of public health sciences and psychiatry at Penn State College of Medicine,